 Large families face higher grocery bills, but strategic planning can keep costs down.
 Meal planning and bulk buying are key to feeding many without breaking the bank.
 Cost-effective recipes make it easier to satisfy everyone.

-• Cost-effective recipes: Make one-pot dishes like turkey chili or vegetable casserole to feed 6-8 people for under $15.
+- Cost-effective recipes: Make one-pot dishes like turkey chili or vegetable casserole to feed 6-8 people for under $15.
 Use affordable ingredients like lentils, potatoes, or canned tomatoes.
 Try Budget Bytes’ recipes for hearty soups or pasta bakes.
-Prep in bulk for multiple meals.
+Effective meal prep also mirrors lessons from budgeting tips for college students, where every dollar counts.

 3.2.
 Saving for individuals

-• Buying smaller portions: Purchase single-serving items like individual yogurt or small produce packs to prevent spoilage.
+- Buying smaller portions: Purchase single-serving items like individual yogurts or small produce packs to prevent spoilage.
 Shop bulk bins for exact amounts of grains or nuts, saving up to 20%.
 Check “seconds” produce at farmers’ markets for cheaper, smaller quantities.
 Avoid large packages that go unused.

-• Single-serving meal prep ideas: Prep meals like overnight oats or mason jar salads for quick, $2-3 meals.
-Cook one chicken breast and pair with frozen veggies for 2-3 servings.
+- Single-serving meal prep ideas: Prep meals like overnight oats or mason jar salads for quick, $2-3 meals.
+Cook one chicken breast and pair it with frozen veggies for 2-3 servings.
 Use MyPlate Kitchen for single-serving recipes like tuna wraps.
 Freeze extras in small portions for later.

 4. How much should you spend on groceries?